Cars yield the right of way to a pedestrian at an uncontrolled intersection.

 Bicyclists on the road generally have the same rights and responsibilities as drivers of motor vehicles.
 This means they are expected to follow traffic laws, like stopping at intersections and signaling their turns.
 However, because they are much more exposed, you should always give them extra space and be cautious when driving near them.
 Never assume a cyclist will yield to you, even if you technically have the right-of-way.
 A little extra care goes a long way in preventing accidents.
 The Missouri Department of Transportation offers great resources on how cars and bikes can safely share the road.

-Yielding for Emergency Vehicles
+How and When to Yield for Emergency Vehicles

 If you see flashing lights or hear sirens, the rules are simple and non-negotiable: you must yield the right-of-way.
 Safely pull over to the right side of the road and come to a complete stop until the emergency vehicle has passed.
 This applies at any intersection, regardless of who would otherwise have the right to go.
 Clearing the way allows police, firefighters, and ambulances to respond to emergencies as quickly as possible.
 Failing to do so is not only dangerous but can also result in a serious traffic violation.

-Sharing the Road with Large Vehicles
+Giving Space: Sharing the Road with Trucks and Buses

 Large commercial trucks and buses have significant blind spots and require much more room to stop and turn than passenger cars.
 It’s crucial to give them plenty of space.
 Even at slow speeds, a collision with a large vehicle can cause catastrophic injuries.
 Never follow a truck too closely, and be mindful when one is turning at an intersection—they often need to swing wide.
 The Federal Motor Carrier Safety Administration emphasizes that staying visible and giving trucks extra room are key to avoiding dangerous situations.

-How to Handle Tricky Intersections
+Your Guide to Tricky Intersections

 Knowing the general rules of the road is one thing, but applying them to specific, often confusing, intersections is another.
 Not every intersection has clear signs or signals to guide you.
 Let’s walk through a few common scenarios you might encounter and how to handle them safely.
 Being prepared for these situations can help you avoid a collision and protect yourself and others on the road.